Mirror, mirror, on the wall…

 Innovation continues to be a foundation of the family owned company.
 Electric Mirror has 32 patents so far, with more pending.
 The range of products has expanded as the company has grown, first with new styles of their flagship defogging mirrors, then branching out into makeup mirrors, lighted mirrors and mirrors with monitors built into them so users can watch TV or check their email while getting ready for work or play.

 This commitment to innovation and quality has certainly paid off.
-While the hotel industry was slow to share Electric Mirror’s enthusiasm for its products initially, today the company sells more lighted mirrors than all their competitors combined and it reported a year-over-year sales increase of 51% in 2013.
-In 2014, Electric Mirror was named Manufacturer of the Year by Seattle Business magazine, adding to their long list of industry and innovation awards.
+While the hotel industry was slow to share Electric Mirror’s enthusiasm for its products initially, today the company sells more lighted mirrors than all their competitors combined and was named Manufacturer of the Year by Seattle Business magazine, adding to their long list of industry and innovation awards.

 Even with its steady growth, from four employees in the garage to more than 200 now in its expanded Everett plant, the company has never lost sight of its feeling of being a family business.